Geyza9/networking-project/README.md

 # Known Issues and Fixes
 Issue: Machines running the Client and Server cannot connect over the AAU-1x and AAU-DAY-1 networks.
 Fix: If the Client and Server are both run on the same Machine, it should work.
 But use another network or a mobile network

+Issue: The program needs a Java runtime environment installed on the computer, and the path to this needs to be specified in the file "server.bat".
+If the path is incorrect here, the program will not work.
+Fix: In this case, "server.bat" needs to be opened in a text editor, and the path to Java needs to be corrected.